MirrorNetworking/Mirror/docs/General/Support.md

 ## GitHub

 -   You can create an issue in [GitHub](https://github.com/vis2k/Mirror/issues)
--   You can also contribute with Pull Requests...see [Contributions](Contributions)
+-   You can also contribute with Pull Requests...see [Contributing](https://github.com/vis2k/Mirror/blob/master/CONTRIBUTING.md)